 Note - if vaginal discharge is present both by history and on examination, only report the one with the most severe grade.
+(Grade 3 and 4 vaginal discharge is listed as "NA" in the FGGT.)
 If they are the same grade, report 'vaginal discharge by participant report' as the AE term.

-Vaginal bleeding: For MTN-027, the following types of genital bleeding events are reportable as adverse events on an AE Log CRF:
+Vaginal bleeding: For MTN-028, the following types of genital bleeding events are reportable as adverse events on an AE Log CRF: